Everything You Wanted to Know About Startup Equity and How It Works

 Employees

-Startup employees is an invaluable asset to any young company.
+Startup employees are an invaluable asset to any young company.
 They invest their skills and knowledge to help the business grow.
 To attract and retain top minds, startups have to provide competitive compensation packages to employees.
 Nevertheless, if your initial compensation falls below the median market rate, you have the option to issue startup equity as an additional incentive.

 Advisors